Raymondvonz/CodeWords/W9/readme.md

- We started preparing for your next major project milestone, for which you will deliver the (work-in-progress) code for your project on your gitHub before this Friday, Oct 2.
-Don't worry you will keep working on it until Week 12!
+### A

-2. During the workshop, Karen ann demonstrated some sketches using some new functions such as textToPoint() and text appearing over time.
-Karen has collected all of these on our gitHubs.
-More this week!
+We delivered the work-in-progress code for our project this week and then Karen demonstrated some sketches using textToPoint() and text appearing over time.

-Here is my pop up ads attempt.
+Here is my pop up ads attempt ( work in progress ).

 I have no ideal how to make it brouncing around while avoiding the mouse.
-But after done some youtube tutorials,I suddenly realised that instead of make the window avoiding the mouse I can use the radome function to generate a new window when my mouse is approaching to the close button.
+But after done some youtube tutorials,I suddenly realised that instead of make the window avoiding the mouse I can use the radome function to generate a new window when my mouse is approaching to the close button. haha problem solved.

 [Play here](https://raymondvonz.github.io/CodeWords/W9/window/).